Filip Mešár will play for Slovakia in the World Junior Championships

-Former NHL player, and the current president and general manager of the Slovakian Ice Hockey Federation Miroslav Šatan confirmed the expected news that Montreal Canadies prospect Filip Mešár will pay for the Slovak team in the upcoming tournament hosted in Halifax, Nova Scotia and Moncton, New Brunswick.
+Former NHL player, and the current president and general manager of the Slovakian Ice Hockey Federation Miroslav Šatan confirmed the expected news that Montreal Canadiens prospect Filip Mešár will play for the Slovak team in the upcoming tournament hosted in Halifax, Nova Scotia and Moncton, New Brunswick.

 I can confirm that two (2022) first round picks Šimon Nemec and Filip Mešár will play for Slovakia at 2022 World Junior Championship.— Miroslav Šatan (@miro81s) December 8, 2022